jdevfullstack-tutorials/github-for-non-code-writers/README.md

 creating content
-- the `README` file is very important, it's the default display of your repo, so it serves as your page
-- this is also true when you enabled GitHub Pages
+- the `README` file is very important, it's the default display of your repo, so it serves as your page, this is also true when you enabled GitHub Pages

 <kbd><img src="https://user-images.githubusercontent.com/47092464/115019425-c6846280-9eeb-11eb-9f61-76cfbffd1b7d.png" /></kbd>